guildai/guildai/guild/tests/run-impl.md

     >>> run(cwd, gh, opspec="downstream")
     Resolving upstream dependency
-    Using output from run ... for upstream resource
+    Using run ... for upstream resource

 Run downstream again but with the first upstream.

     >>> run(cwd, gh, opspec="downstream",
     ...     flags=["upstream=%s" % upstream_1.id])
     Resolving upstream dependency
-    Using output from run ... for upstream resource
+    Using run ... for upstream resource

 Verify that our two downstreams are using the expected upstreams by looking for the markers.